hcarey-data/Online-Retail-Analysis-Project/README.md

 given to the company.
 In BigQuery SQL, several common table expressions (CTEs) are linked to develop RFM scores based on these metrics to determine how truly valuable a customer is to the company.

+For seasonality index analysis, the SQL queries also use CTEs to calculate the monthly revenue for each year over that year's average.
+This yields the seasonality index, which is a decimal measure representing the performance of that month compared to the yearly average.
+If the index is equal to one, the monthly revenue is on par with the yearly average.
+If it is greater (say 1.5), it is doing better (by 50%).
+Conversely, if it is lower (say 0.8), it is doing worse (by 20%).
+This can yield useful results to test if sales trends are significant or just a result of seasonal volatility.
+Lastly, this query accounts for incomplete years as well.
+2009, for example, only has one month of December, this is why the index division is by the number of months instead of a full 12-month year.

 ## Data Limitations

 A significant portion of transactions contained missing Customer IDs and/or product descriptions.
 Rather than removing these transactions entirely, records were retained for analyses that did not require customer-level identification.
 Missing Customer IDs were categorized as "Unknown," while missing product descriptions were categorized as "No Description."
 Customer-level analyses such as RFM segmentation were restricted to transactions with valid Customer IDs to avoid aggregating unrelated transactions under a single unknown customer.